Safe by being his Daughter

 The only problem was you couldn't leave it either.

 Tears started to run down Harry's pale cheeks.
-A thick and strong knot was forming in his throat, making it difficult for him to breath and to gulp.
+A thick and strong knot was forming in his throat, making it difficult for him to breathe and to gulp.
 While he was standing there, looking at the bright blue fire, his friends were trapped inside it, with no way to escape.
 He wanted to help them extinguish it in any possible way.
 But he couldn't.
 The fire had another property.
 It would burn as long as something was there that it could feed off.
 His friends would die.
 There was no way for him to get them out of it alive.
 He knew it.

 And probably they weren't even to die.